keboola/component-adform-reports/README.md

 If no value is specified in the `Specs Metadata` the default metric is used.

 For a full list of available metrics and specs [see here](https://bitbucket.org/kds_consulting_team/kds-team.ex-adform-reports/raw/a5e14ac3450e4e1ab5b3cdb061493e2d5078108f/docs/available_metrics.md)
+Or can be retrieved using thi [API call](https://api.adform.com/help/guides/how-to-report-on-campaigns/reporting-stats/metrics)

 ## Development